 The information in this document includes forward-looking statements that involve risks and uncertainties that could materially affect our expected results of operations, liquidity, cash flows and business prospects.
 Such statements specifically include our expectations as to our future financial position, liquidity, cash flows, results of operations and business strategy, potential acquisition opportunities, other plans and objectives for operations, maintenance capital requirements, expected production and costs, reserves, hedging activities, capital investments and other guidance.
-Actual results may differ from anticipated results, sometimes materially, and reported results should not be considered an indication of future performance.
-You can typically identify forward-looking statements by words such as aim, anticipate, achievable, believe, budget, continue, could, effort, estimate, expect, forecast, goal, guidance, intend, likely, may, might, objective, outlook, plan, potential, predict, project, seek, should, target, will or would and other similar words that reflect the prospective nature of events or outcomes.
-For any such forward-looking statement that includes a statement of the assumptions or bases underlying such forward-looking statement, we caution that, while we believe such assumptions or bases almost always vary from actual results, sometimes materially.
-Material risks that may affect our results of operations and financial position appear in Risk Factors in our final prospectus dated July 25, 2018 as filed with the SEC pursuant to Rule 424(b)(4) of the Securities Act of 1933, as amended, on July 27, 2018 (the "prospectus").
+Actual results may differ from anticipated results, sometimes materially, and reported results sould not be considered an indication of truture performance.
+You can typically identify forward-looking statements by words such as any, anticipate, activable, believe. budget, continue, could, effort, estimate, expect, forecast, goal, guidance, intend, likely, may, might, objective, outook, plan, potential, predict, project, seek, should, target, will or would and other similar words that reflect the prospective neutres of events or outcomes.
+For any such forward-looking statement that includes a statement of the assumptions or bases underlying such forward-looking statement, we caution that, while we believe such assumptions or bases to reasonable and make them in good faith, assumed facts or bases always vary from actual results, sometimes materially.
+Material risks that may affect our results of operations and preations and preating and the SEC pursuant to Rule 424(b)(4) of the Securities Act of 1933, as amended, on December 14, 2018 (the "prospectus").

-Factors (but not necessarily all the factors) that could cause results to differ include among others:
+Factors (but not necessarily all the factors) that could cause results to differ include among others

-- volatility of oil, natural gas and NGL prices; - inability to generate sufficient cash flow from operations or to obtain adequate financing to fund capital expenditures and meet working capital requirements; - price and availability of natural gas; - our ability to use derivative instruments to manage commodity price risk; - impact of environmental, health and safety, and other governmental regulations, and of current or pending legislation; - uncertainties associated with estimating proved reserves and related future cash flows; - our inability to replace our reserves through exploration and development activities; - our ability to obtain permits and otherwise to meet our proposed drilling schedule and to successfully drill wells that produce oil and natural gas in commercially viable quantities; - effects of competition; - our ability to make acquisitions and successfully integrate any acquired businesses; - market fluctuations in electricity prices and the cost of steam; - asset impairments from commodity price declines; - large or multiple customer defaults on contractual obligations, including defaults resulting from actual or potential insolvencies; - geographical concentration of our operations; - our ability to improve our financial results and profitability following our emergence from bankruptcy and other risks and uncertainties related to our emergence from bankruptcy; - changes in tax laws; - impact of derivatives legislation affecting our ability to hedge; - ineffectiveness of internal controls; - concerns about climate change and other air quality issues; - catastrophic events; - litigation; - our ability to retain key members of our senior management and key technical employees; and - information technology failures or cyber attacks.
+- volatility of oil, natural gas and NGL prices; - Votatility of oil, natural gas and NGL proces; Inability to generate sufficient cash flow from operations or to obtain adequate financing to fund capital expenditures and meet working capital requirements; Incice and availability of natural gas; our ability to use derivative instruments to manage commodity price risk; impact of environmental, health and safety, and other governmental regulations, and of current or pending legislation; uncertainties associated with estimating proved reserves and related future cash flows; our ability to replace our reserves through exploration and development activities; our ability to replace our reserves through exploration and development activities;

+- our ability to obtain permits and otherwise to meet our proposed drilling schedule and to successfully drill wells that produce oil and natural gas in commercially viable quantities; effects of competition;

+- effects of competition; ends and successfully integrate any acquired businesses; market fluctuations in electricity prices and the cost of steam; asset impairments from commodity price decimes; large or multiple customer defaults on contractual obligations, including defaults resulting from actual or potential insolvencies; geographical concentration of our operations; - our ability to improve our financial results and profitability following our emergence from bankruptcy and other risks and uncertainties related to our emergence from bankruptcy; - changes in tax laws; - impact of derivatives legislation affecting our ability to hedge; ineffectiveness of internal controls; - concerns about climate change and other air quality issues; catastrophic events; litigation;

+- our ability to retain key members of our senior management and key technical employees; and information technology failures or cyber attacks.

 We undertake no responsibility to publicly release the result of any revision of our forward-looking statements after the date they are made.
-All forward-looking statements, expressed or implied, included in this report are expressly qualified in their entirety by this cautionary statement.
-This cautionary statement should also be considered in connection with any subsequent written or oral forward-looking statements that we or persons acting on our behalf may issue.
+All included forward-looking statements, expressed or implied, are expressly qualified in their entirely by this cautionary statement.
+This cautionary statement should also be considered in connection with any subsequent written or oral forward-looking statements that we or persons acting on or qualified in their e behalf may issue.